NASA to create universe's coldest spot in space station box

 Five scientific teams plan to conduct experiments using the Cold Atom Lab.

-The results of these experiments could potentially lead to a number of improved technologies, including sensors, quantum computers and atomic clocks used spacecraft navigation, NASA said.
+The results of these experiments could potentially lead to a number of improved technologies, including sensors, quantum computers and atomic clocks used in spacecraft navigation, NASA said.